-Situated halfway between Namibia’s capital city, Windhoek, and the Etosha National Park, the private 55,000 acres / 200km²/20,000 ha.
-Okonjima Nature Reserve has some of the best accommodation in Namibia, but the unequivocal highlight has to be the cheetah and leopard safaris.
+Situated halfway between Namibia’s quaint capital city, Windhoek, and the Etosha National Park, the private Okonjima Nature Reserve, nestled over 200 square kilometres amongst the imposing Omboroko Mountains, boasts some of the most exceptional accommodation in Namibia, but the unequivocal highlights are the cheetah and leopard safaris.

-Okonjima is situated half-way between Namibia’s capital, Windhoek & the Etosha National Park, (2,5 hour drive from either location) making it centrally located and ideally suited as a base from which to organise various excursions to other locations or as the perfect stop on your way to or from Etosha.
+Okonjima is situated half-way between Namibia’s capital, Windhoek, and the Etosha National Park (a two and a half hour drive from either point), its central location making it ideally suited as a base from which to undertake excursions to other Namibian regions, or as the perfect break on the way to, or from, Etosha.

-From our luxurious Villa to our Campsites, you’ll find the perfect accommodations here at Okonjima.
-Choose from our Grand African Villa, Select Bush Suite, Luxury Bush Chalets, Plains Camp Rooms or the Omboroko Campsite!
+From the luxurious Villa to well-appointed Campsites, you’ll find your perfect accommodation at Okonjima.
+Choose from the Grand African Villa, Bush Suite, Luxury Bush Chalets, Plains Camp Lodge, or the Omboroko Campsite.

-Our activities will delight and educate even the most experienced traveler!
-Visit AfriCat and learn about large carnivores.
-Track cheetah, leopard, hyenas and wild dogs.
-Hike, bike or go for a swim.
+Our activities will delight, entertain, and educate even the most experienced traveler.
+Visit the AfriCat Foundation and learn about Namibia’s carnivores.
+Track cheetah, leopard, hyenas, and wild dogs.
+Hike, bike, or go for a swim.
 The activities are endless at Okonjima!

 Shortly after my arrival at Plains Camp on a hot midsummer’s noon I’m drifting in a cool, round pool with corrugated iron sides.
 A Stewarts & Lloyds windmill clinks hypnotically overhead, slowly grinding to a halt as the breeze subsides.
 One could be forgiven for thinking one is on an African farm, but of course that’s exactly what the Hanssen family wants you to experience…